 New research shows that as natural sleep remedies cherry juice can help adults sleep up to 90 minutes longer each night!
 I wrote a whole post on how tart cherry juice can help kids sleep better, and, according to the study, it helps adults too.

 Passionfruit is supposed to work great.
 You can either drink in tea or in capsule form.

 I like using Ashwaganda Root mixed in a little water or in capsule form.

 Lastly, Calm Forte by Hylands Homeopathic worked great for Mike in a season he was really struggling with sleep.

 And, of course, you could try the classic warmed milk with honey.

-There you have it; some tips to help you sleep better.
+There you have it; some natural sleep remedies to help you sleep better.

 How about YOU?
-What’s worked for you?
+What natural sleep remedies help you sleep better at night?
 Please share with us!